 Read and sign the contract

 You’ll want to know exactly what you’re signing up for before writing your signature on the dotted line.
-Give your desired makeup artist’s contract a few reads to make sure you understand all of the stipulations.
+Give your desired wedding makeup artist’s contract a few reads to make sure you understand all of the stipulations.
 You’ll want to see all of their pre-wedding and wedding day services and their costs laid out clearly.
 Additionally, there should be a section that outlines additional fees that may alter your balance - think travelling, parking and/or supplies.
 Once you’re happy with what you see, sign away!